fly2plan/fixm-to-acris-converter-lib/README.md

 # Fixm-To-ACRIS-Converter-Lib

-A Nodejs library for converting the FIXM 4.2 XML schema to ACRIS JSON Schema which takes either FIXM XML content or file path as an input parameter and produces an ACRIS-based JSON output.
-The sample folder has a file that shows how to use this library.
+A Nodejs library for converting the FIXM 4.2 XML schema to ACRIS JSON Schema which takes either FIXM XML content or file path as an input parameter and produces an ACRIS-based JSON output content.
+The sample folder has files that shows how to use this library.

 ####   The Project consist of   ####
 	-  JSON files that maps the fixm xml tags to ACRIS attributes.